phespro/phespro/README.md

 ## Logging

 When using Phespro you need to explicitly activate Logging.
 We want to give you the freedom of choice regarding Logging.
-By default the `NullLogger` is used, which is like sending the logs to `/dev/null`.
+By default, the `NullLogger` is used, which is like sending the logs to `/dev/null`.
 This means, that nothing gets logged unless you explicitly activate logging.

 You can activate logging by replacing the service `\Psr\LoggerInterface` with the `decorate` function.
 Your logger must